 For more information: Visit Bartlesville

 The Castle of Muskogee takes celebrating the fall holidays to the next level.
 In the span of just two months, the castle hosts the Castle Zombie Run, the Haunted Castle Halloween Festival and the Boare’s Heade Feaste.
 But that isn’t all Muskogee has to offer.
-The Haunted History Trolley Tours take visitors around to historic and haunted sites throughout town on a spook trolley, while the Amish Country Store & Restaurant and Hattie’s House & Vintage Market offer both warm comfort food and great seasonal shopping.
+The Amish Country Store & Restaurant and Hattie’s House & Vintage Market offer both warm comfort food and great seasonal shopping.

 For more information: Greater Muskogee Area Chamber of Commerce & Tourism